GeRDI-Project/GerdiKubed_Operations/README.md

 <a name="apiserver"></a>
 ### apiserver

 The apiserver is the management interface of the k8s cluster.
-You can choose to run the apiserver as a systemd-service (set APISERVER\_AS\_SERVICE to "True") or as a pod (APISERVER\_AS\_POD to "True").
-At least and at most one of these options has to be true.
+It runs on the k8s-master node as a systemd service.

 <a name="cert-infrastructure"></a>
 ### cert-infrastructure